B-DUB99/RoutePlanner/meeting_minutes.md

 * Implementation of A* Algorithm
 * Implementation of Stress Factors ( for Every Street of our Database, we have a stress factor, which is used to calculate the best route for the user, based on the stress factors of the streets)
 * Update of Database, Creation takes less time , and the Database is smaller in size
+* fixed a weird bug, where the website would load the map and route, but the line was moved to the left by a couple of pixels, instead of on the actual road / path. (fixed by changing the way the line is drawn on the map, centering the line on the road/path was wrong in the css file)

 Next week's goals:
 * Tweak the Pathfinding Algorithm, so it also uses the Heuristics